 The Old North End is the melting pot of Burlington.
 It is known to the locals as O.N.E. and was founded in the early 1800s.
 It is bordered by Manhattan Drive to the north and Prospect and Pearl Streets to the east and south.

 One of the best things about a diverse community is the food.
 And the Old North End does not disappoint.
 Global cuisine in the ONE ranges from Nepalese cuisine to an African artisanal market.
-A good way to start the morning is with a quick stop at the famous Nunyuns Bakery and Cafe.
+A good way to start the morning is to quickly stop at the famous Nunyuns Bakery and Cafe.

 Although the Old North End is one of the first neighborhoods, it still provides eclectic shops and one-of-a-kind attractions.
 The history of the neighborhood is kept alive through its ghosts.

-And a tour of Elmwood Elementary School may bring out a few of Burlington’s earliest residents, including a few revolutionary war soldiers that still roam the halls.
+A tour of Elmwood Elementary School may bring out a few of Burlington’s earliest residents, including a few Revolutionary War soldiers who still roam the halls.
 The area is also home to the (mini) Burlington Museum of Natural History.
-This quirky landmark began as a teenage prank and has grown into a must-see project.
+This quirky landmark began as a teenage prank and has become a must-see project.

 Here are the top things to do in the Old North End:

 - (Mini) Burlington Museum of Natural History